If you want a dish that is easily thrown together but still healthy and delicious, give our salmon loaf recipe a try.

 Use a pen to label the bag or container with the date frozen.
 Cooked salmon can be frozen for up to 6 months.

-How to Reheat Cooked Salmon Loaf
+How to Reheat the Leftover

 The key to warming food is to maintain all the flavors.
 Good news is that it’s actually quite easy to recreate the juicy flavor of your freshly baked salmon loaf with these reheating methods.